Therm-a-Rest Slacker Hammock Single, Double Review

 Disclosure of material connection: The author (Derek Hansen) was provided with a free sample from the manufacturer for testing and evaluation purposes.
 The comments in this post (written & spoken) are of my own opinion, which I formed after personally handling the gear.
 I was under no obligation to publish a review of this item.

-23 thoughts on “Therm-a-Rest Slacker Hammock Single, Double Review”
+23 responses to “Therm-a-Rest Slacker Hammock Single, Double Review”

 To answer your specific question, these hammocks are single layer.
 They perform just as well (or poorly) in colder temperatures.
 You’ll need insulation in all but the hottest, humid nights, depending on your comfort level.